timmussack/TheCampSite/README.md

 # TheCampSite
-This is a group project created in 5 working days during the Hack Reacter (HR) bootcamp.
-Our team met with a fictional client played by HR staff member.
-Our client hired us to create a website that allows users to search for campgrounds based on distance from their location, number of reviews and average review rating.
-The application features user authentication through google, a user profile page for "liked" campsites, and the ability to leave user reviews.
+This is a website created in 5 days the Hack Reacter (HR) bootcamp.
+Our team met with a fictional client played by a HR staff member.
+Our client hired us to create a website that allows users to find and research campgrounds.
+We worked in an agile environment, held daily stand-up meetings and used a Scrum board on Trello to track work tickets.

+## Features
+- Mobile friendly
+- Search by location distance, number of reviews & average review rating
+- Authentication through Google
+- User profile page that displays liked CampSites
+- Ability to leave user reviews

 ## Contributors<br />
 <a href="https://github.com/BO-BiscayBay/TheCampSite/graphs/contributors">